cfarhan/student-webdev-labs/reflection.md

 **Were there other exercises that might have helped you learn this week’s topic a little better?**

 I don't think so.

+### -----------END OF Flexbox SECTION-----------

+### CSS Grid

+**Were you able to complete the exercises on your own or did you use the videos or the solutions for help?**
+On my own, they were fairly straight forward and one of them was completed during class hours in a breakroom with others.

+**How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?**

+They were useful, I enjoyed using css grid template areas.
+They were intuitive.

+**Was there something that you wish had been explained better?**

+No, it was a short section.

+**Were there other exercises that might have helped you learn this week’s topic a little better?**

+Not that I'm aware of.

+### -----------END OF CSS Grid SECTION-----------###

+### Bootstrap

+**Were you able to complete the exercises on your own or did you use the videos or the solutions for help?**

+**How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?**

+**Was there something that you wish had been explained better?**

+**Were there other exercises that might have helped you learn this week’s topic a little better?**

+### -----------END OF Bootstrap SECTION-----------###

+### Javascript

+**Were you able to complete the exercises on your own or did you use the videos or the solutions for help?**

+**How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?**

+**Was there something that you wish had been explained better?**

+**Were there other exercises that might have helped you learn this week’s topic a little better?**

+### -----------END OF Javascript SECTION-----------###